Database Connection Optionslink

 If Local System account is selected, click Next.

 Select Add HVR_HOME, HVR_CONFIG, and HVR_TMP (if required) and click Next.
+If you are only installing the Proxy Agent, we recommend that you skip this step.

 This is to set the environment variables